script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 * Keep the Error Console window open for debugging.
   *Gimp->Windows->Dockable Dialogues->Error Console*

 * all [scripts](https://github.com/script-fu/script-fu.github.io/blob/main/scripts) can be downloaded here...

-* Script-Fu [commands](https://script-fu.github.io/2022/12/03/Commands-Used.html) used by the examples.
+# [Script-Fu Commands Used](https://script-fu.github.io/2022/12/03/Commands-Used.html) used by the examples.